DA | EN | DE | FR | ES

 • Soft water has fewer minerals and allows the tea's own flavors to come through more clearly.

-If you live in an area with hard water, it may be a good idea to filter the water or use spring water with low mineral content.
+If you live in an area with hard water, it may be a good idea to filter the water or use spring water with a low mineral content.

 Should you use cold or hot water from the tap?

 Always start with cold water from the tap.
-Hot water from the tap may have been sitting in the pipes longer and can contain more impurities or metals.
+Hot water from the tap may have been sitting longer in the pipes and can contain more impurities or metals.
 Cold water is fresher and richer in oxygen, which is ideal for tea.

 Is it okay to reboil the water?